 Filled Triangle

 A filled triangle requires more thought than a rectangle.
-There are several quite different approaches, for example barycentric coordinates can be used to render many pixels in parallel.
-We’re going to stick with Bresenham’s algorithm, as it’s light on FPGA resources and can still draw over a million small triangles per second (based on 100 MHz Arty drawing clock and a 36-pixel triangle taking 97 clock cycles).
+There are several different approaches; for example, barycentric coordinates can render many pixels in parallel on a modern GPU.
+We’ll stick with Bresenham’s algorithm, as it’s light on FPGA resources and can still draw over a million small triangles per second on Arty at 125 MHz (a sample 36-pixel triangle requires 97 clock cycles).

-We use Bresenham to determine the triangle edges, then join them with a horizontal line.
-First we sort the vertices, so we always draw down, then we split the triangle into two flat triangles.
-More details to follow.
+We use Bresenham to determine the triangle edges and then join them with a horizontal line.
+First, we sort the vertices, so we always draw down the screen, and then we split the triangle into two flat triangles.

 module draw_triangle_fill #(parameter CORDW=16) ( // signed coordinate width